shful/python-rrlog/doc/sphinx.src/index.rst

 Tested environment:

-* Python 2.7 on 64Bit Linux
+* CPython 2.7 on 64Bit Linux
 * SQLAlchemy 0.8.1

 Only this environment is tested.